-Earlier this month, such swab tests left tens of thousands of close contacts of patients in Beijing’s Daxing district squirming as local authorities scrabbled to mass-test people under lockdowns and mandate them to cooperate with the new intrusive tests.
+Earlier this month, such swab tests left tens of thousands of close contacts of patients in Beijing’s Daxing district squirming as local authorities scrabbled to mass-test people under lockdowns and order them to cooperate with the new intrusive tests.

 Officials cited evidence that the pathogen could remain dormant in an infected person’s rectum and excrement even though no trace could be found in their respiratory tract.
 Now the city is reportedly expanding these tests to non-locals such as those from the Covid-hit Hebei, Heilongjiang and Jilin provinces and even overseas.

-A fresh row erupted last week when a group of Korean passengers were told to undergo the tests at Beijing’s Capital Airport after touching down but, amid a burst of mirth and horror, most refused.
+A fresh row erupted last week when a group of Korean passengers were told to undergo the swab tests at Beijing’s Capital Airport after touching down but, amid a burst of mirth and horror, most reportedly refused.

 Airport security staff were called in to maintain order amid the ruckus, and Seoul’s embassy in Beijing stepped in after getting calls for help.

 Weibo posts and Chinese media reported that the Koreans ultimately agreed to be temporarily accommodated at a quarantine hotel to have stool samples collected.
-They were released shortly after returning negative results in repeated tests
+They were released shortly after returning negative results in repeated tests.

 It has also been revealed by Korean media including news portal WowKorea that the country’s diplomats in China lodged representations about the “cesspool treatment” of the Koreans by airport health inspectors.